-CDI has established a unique niche by assembling the specialized assets, technical personnel and exclusive alliance agreements that provide a cost-effective solution to the rising demand for Deepwater services.
-CDI's mono-hulled DP vessels provide a flexible work platform to launch ROVs and support subsea construction in adverse weather conditions.
-Likewise, the Company's MSV UNCLE JOHN has demonstrated the ability to perform certain well completion tasks previously undertaken using more expensive drilling equipment.
-These vessels, in combination with the ROVs, allow CDI to control key assets involved in Deepwater subsea construction and field development.
-As a result, the Company is able to meet the fast-track requirements of Deepwater development projects.
-In April 1997, CDI and Coflexip established Quantum to undertake Deepwater construction projects and provide integrated services and advanced technology to its customers by drawing upon the capabilities and strengths of both companies.
+CDI has established a unique niche in the Deepwater Gulf by assembling the specialized assets, technical personnel and exclusive alliance agreements that provide a cost effective solution to the rising demand for Deepwater services.
+CDI's mono-hulled DP vessels provide a flexible work platform to launch ROVs and support subsea construction in most weather conditions.
+Likewise, the Company's MSV, the UNCLE JOHN, has demonstrated the ability to perform certain well completion tasks previously undertaken using more expensive drilling equipment.
+These vessels, in combination with ROVs, allow CDI to control key assets involved in Deepwater subsea construction and field development.
+As a result, the Company is able to meet the fast track requirements of Deepwater development projects.
+In April 1997, CDI and Coflexip established Quantum to undertake Deepwater construction projects and provide integrated services and technology to its customers drawing upon the capabilities and strengths of both companies.
 Coflexip chartered the DP vessel CSO CONSTRUCTOR to Quantum in 1998.
-The CSO CONSTRUCTOR will also be available to CDI, subject to Quantum's needs.